firas1438/Nurture/README.md

 1. Complete a personalized health assessment to guide your pregnancy.
 2. Interact with the AI assistant for tailored advice and tips.
 3. Upload medication images to verify their safety during pregnancy.
+4. Download a full report depending on previous interactions.

 ## Technologies Used
 - Vite